EdmundXie/MSc-Project/README.md

 ### Data Formulation and Analysis
-The original data is in ‘src/data/input’.
-Firstly formulate analyze the data using ‘Analysis_Generate_data.ipynb’
+The original data is in 'src/data/input'.
+Firstly formulate analyze the data using 'Analysis_Generate_data.ipynb'